 The registration period runs from 1 May – 31 August.

-There must be a minimum number of Candidates registered for an examination to run.
-Should this minimum number not be reached by the end of the registration period, IoLET will inform Candidates who are registered and have paid fees of the options available to them, which may include the option of paying a supplementary fee for the exam to be set.
+There must be a minimum number of candidates registered for an examination to run.
+Should this minimum number not be reached by the end of the registration period, CIOL Qualifications will inform candidates who are registered and have paid fees of the options available to them, which may include the option of paying a supplementary fee for the exam to be set.

 Quality assurance is built in throughout the life of a qualification.
-The diagram below describes a set of procedures IoLET follows from the examination taking place to issuing results.
-Rigorous checks are crucial to the quality of each of the IoLET qualifications and ensure the accuracy of the assessment decisions.
+The diagram below describes a set of procedures CIOL Qualifications follows from the examination taking place to issuing results.
+Rigorous checks are crucial to the quality of each of our qualifications and ensure the accuracy of the assessment decisions.

 *DipTrans results are issued within 14 weeks of the examination day.
 DPSI / DPI results are issued within 12 weeks of the examination day.